Aina-Design-Corp/mokunet/Readme.md

 ## Mokunet platform as a service (PAAS)

 Mokunet Participatory Learning Platform (PLP) extends Building Information Model (BIM) referenced data for future Smart City Planning.
+Concespts of moku as a regionnl planning framework integrates planning with ecocologies affected by place based desisionmaking.

 ===============================================